jaspreet1388/cst8918-w25-lab12/docs/3-azure-credentials.md

   --parameters az-federated-credential-params/production-deploy.json
 ```

-**The second** will be for the GitHub Actions that run pre-merge checks.
+**The second credential** will be for the GitHub Actions that run pre-merge checks.
 This credential will map to the `reader` service principal with read-only access to the resource group.
 This time use the `appIdR` shell environment variable.

 Create a new file at the path `infra/az-federated-credential-params/pull-request.json` with the following contents.